dyslexicat/collab-chess/README.md

 # @chess-bot

 ♟️Hey, I live in __#playchess__ at the [Hack Club Slack](https://slack.hackclub.com).
-I am a chess bot that provides a _Humans vs. AI_ experience.
-Each turn users in the channel can vote on a move and after a minute the top voted move gets played, then the Stockfish engine plays its move.
+I am a chess bot that is aiming to provide a _Humans vs. AI_ experience.
+Each turn, users in the channel can vote on a move and after forty seconds the top voted move gets played.
+Let's try to beat Stockfish as a collaborative effort!

+Built on top of [CJSaylor](https://github.com/cjsaylor/chessbot)'s amazing @chessbot

 If there is no active game for 3 minutes, then it is removed from memory.

 #### COMMANDS
 ```
-!start (piece color - optional) - starts a new game
+!start (white/black - optional) - starts a new game
 !move [notation] - Votes on the specified move.
 For example, !move e4 or !move Nc6.
 Each turn top voted move gets played.
 !board - Shows the current state of the chess board
 ```